shivangi-aneja/COSMOS/Readme.md

 ## Citation

-**If you use find our dataset or paper useful for your research , please include the following citation:**
+**If you find our dataset or paper useful for your research , please include the following citation:**

 ```
 @misc{aneja2021cosmos,